Advice on capsule and pad machines

 Capsule and pad machines work according to the same principle, but the capsules and pads used in the machines can be different.
 Different coffee brands have each developed their own capsules or pads in relation with certain machines.
 In addition, each machine has its own distinctive design.
 That's something else to keep in mind when choosing a coffee system.
 After all, it has to look nice on your kitchen counter.

 Nespresso capsules are vacuum sealed, keeping the coffee fresh.
 There are different types of aluminum capsules available; for ristretto, espresso, and lungo.
 A lot of attention has been paid to the flavor of the coffee.
 After brewing, the capsules are collected in a removable container.
-The Nespresso capsules are available via Nespresso's website and sold at the Bijenkorf.
+The Nespresso capsules are available via the Nespresso website and Nespresso boutiques.

 Senseo uses coffee pads that contain about 7 grams of coffee.
 There are different pads available for different coffee varieties.
 That means a Senseo coffee machine is a good choice if you like variety when it comes to your coffee.
 In addition, the system is relatively cheap considering the low price of both the coffee pads and the coffee machine.
 The coffee pads aren't vacuum sealed though, and the coffee isn't brewed under high pressure.
 That means the coffee flavor isn't as good as machines that do use high pressure.

 Dolce Gusto also uses coffee capsules, like Nespresso.
 Like those of Senseo, these are very suitable for different coffee varieties.
 Do note, though, that you need to use two separate capsules for cappuccino.
 Used capsules aren't collected in a container as with other machines that use capsules.
 After use, they remain in the magnetic capsule holder, until you remove them.